Shoshone: History

-A rancher donated the partial remains of three adult males, two adult females, two adolescent males, and three children (believed to be Mike Daggett and his family, according to contemporary accounts) to the Smithsonian Institution in Washington, DC, for study.
+A rancher donated the partial remains of two adult males, two adult females, two adolescent males, and three children (believed to be Mike Daggett and his family, according to contemporary accounts) to the Smithsonian Institution in Washington, D.C., for study.
 In 1994, the institution repatriated the remains to the Fort Hall Idaho Shoshone-Bannock Tribe.

 In 2008 the Northwestern Band of the Shoshone Nation acquired the site of the Bear River Massacre and some surrounding land.
 They wanted to protect the holy land and to build a memorial to the massacre, the largest their nation had suffered.
 "In partnership with the American West Heritage Center and state leaders in Idaho and Utah, the tribe has developed public/private partnerships to advance tribal cultural preservation and economic development goals."
 They have become leaders in developing tribal renewable energy.

 Historical population

-In 1845 the estimated population of Northern and Western Shoshone was 4,500, much reduced after they had suffered infectious disease epidemics and warfare.
-The completion of the First transcontinental railroad in 1869 was followed by European-American immigrants arriving in unprecedented numbers in the territory.

-In 1937 the Bureau of Indian Affairs counted 3,650 Northern Shoshone and 1,201 Western Shoshone.
-As of the 2000 census, some 12,000 persons identified as Shoshone.
+The Shoshone were scattered over a vast area and divided into many bands, therefore many estimates of their population did not cover the entire tribe.
+In 1820 Jedidiah Morse estimated the Shoshone population at 60,000 and 20,000 Eastern Shoshone.
+According to Alexander Ross the Shoshone were on the west side of the Rocky Mountains what the Sioux were on the east side - the most powerful tribe - and he estimated that in 1855 the Shoshone numbered 36,000 people.
+They were much reduced in number after they had suffered infectious disease epidemics and warfare.
+According to Joseph Lane the Shoshone were divided into many bands and it was almost impossible to ascertain their exact numbers.
+According to Indian Affairs 1859 in Utah there were 4,500 Shoshones.
+Indian Affairs 1866 reported in Utah 4,500 eastern Bannock and Shoshone intermingled and 3,800 western and northwestern Shoshone as well as 2,000 Shoshone in Nevada and 2,500 Shoshone in Idaho, as well as an unspecified number in Oregon.
+The completion of the first transcontinental railroad in 1869 was followed by European-American immigrants arriving in unprecedented numbers in the territory.
+Indian Affairs 1875 gave the Shoshone as 1,740 in Idaho and Montana, 1,945 in Nevada, 700 in Wyoming and 244 (besides those intermixed with the Bannock) in Oregon.
+The census of 1910 returned 3,840 Shoshone.
+In 1937, the Bureau of Indian Affairs counted 3,650 Northern Shoshone and 1,201 Western Shoshone.
+As of the 2000 U.S. census, some 12,000 persons identified as Shoshone.
+As of 2020 there were in the USA 17,918 Shoshone including 3,638 in Nevada and 3,491 in Wyoming.